Common Scala Gotchas

 Implementation.
 Unfortunately, before it happens Scala builds the dependent field using null.

 null.asInstanceOf[Int] produces 0, the first example becomes understandable.
 When evaluating fields in Test object, Scala knows what fields exist, so no error is generated.
 But as they weren’t evaluated yet, default is used.

 Mixing concurrency models in one unit of code is (usually) a bad idea … I understood that when debugging an Akka application.

 The code went like this:

-In Akka we are used to stateful actors – very often it’s the simpler solution and, thanks to actor model, we have the guarantee that only one thread will be modifying our state.
-It works good in bounds Akka puts on us.
-The problems start when when we go beyond these bounds, for instance adding callback based
+In Akka we are used to stateful actors – very often it’s the simpler solution and, thanks to the actor model, we have the guarantee that only one thread will be modifying our state.
+It works well in bounds Akka puts on us.
+The problems start when we go beyond these bounds, for instance adding callback-based

 Futures into the mix.

 onSuccess, get called when the result is ready.
 Not when the actor is ready to safely process another message.
 And it can get us into trouble.

 Query objects to the actor.
 Since the request goes through the network we cannot say which one will get back first.
 As a result, we can’t say how state mutation will be interleaved.
 In this code, we expose our internal state to all the problems we had with mutable shared state.

 This kind of bug can easily break your code, but can also easily be fixed.
 Just delegate handling the asynchronicity and synchronization to Akka.
 For instance like this: